Jain flag: Colours

-It is also believed that the complexion of all the 24 Tirthankaras was of one of these 5 colours.
-For instance, Chandraprabha and Pushpadanta were white, Munisuvrata and Neminatha were blue or dark colour, Padmaprabha and Vasupujya were red, Suparshvanatha and Parshvanatha were green, while the remaining were golden or yellowish.
+It is also believed that the complexion of all the 24 Tirthankaras was of one of these five colours.
+For instance, Chandraprabha and Pushpadanta were white, Munisuvrata and Neminatha were dark colour, Padmaprabha and Vasupujya were red, Suparshvanatha and Parshvanatha were green, while the remaining were golden or yellowish.

 Swastika

 The swastika in the centre of the flag represents the four states of existence of soul.
-The four stages may be:
+These four states may be: